Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Introduction

+All we need is an efficient way to transform between such subgrids and facets, which would make it a form of distributed Fourier transform.
+Distributed fast Fourier transform (FFT) algorithms\,\citep[e.g.][]{frigo1998fftw} might seem the obvious choice; however, they are not well suited for our purposes.
+For non-coplanarity corrections we are often only interested in local regions of the $uvw$ spatial-frequency space, and therefore we need to minimise not only the computational work spent on unneeded $uvw$ regions, but also the time the full grid or image data is held in memory.
+Additionally, we would like to apply extra image-space factors per subgrid, for example for widefield corrections, which further pushes us towards a different class of algorithm.

-What we would like to see from our solution is the possibility to ``stream'' virtually arbitrary portions of grid space to or from worker nodes while (de)gridding visibilities -- a semi-sparse Fourier transform for chunks of image and grid space.
-In this section we will explain the basics of our method, which we will then specialise to cover non-coplanarity in \autoref{sct:noncoplanarity}.
-In \autoref{sct:Implementation} we will present the algorithm, before showing results in \autoref{sct:Results} and wrapping things up with some discussion in \autoref{sct:final}.
+Our solution is therefore to stream portions of spatial-frequency space to worker nodes (or, during de-gridding, from them) exactly as and when required to cover the telescope baselines: an incremental semi-sparse Fourier transform algorithm for contiguous partitions of image and frequency space.
+In \autoref{sct:Fundamentals} we define the core algorithm, which we then extend in \autoref{sct:noncoplanarity} to cover the effects of Fresnel diffraction when observing widefield.
+In \autoref{sct:Implementation} we demonstrate how to assemble and parametrise the algorithm, which allows us to perform scaling and performance tests using SKA-scale parameters in \autoref{sct:Results}.
+We finally wrap things up with a discussion in \autoref{sct:final}.